TeenLife

 9. How have you been a leader or displayed leadership?

-10. What challenge have you overcome?
+10. What challenges have you overcome?

-And one last question every college will ask: Do you have any questions for me?
+Bonus: Do you have any questions for me?

 Back to top